Simple Sheaves for Knot Conormals: Introduction

 Section \ref{SectionSheaves} focuses on microlocal sheaves.
 After a quick introduction in Sections \ref{Sec:Ssupp} -- \ref{Sec:Simple}, we classify the simple abelian sheaves microsupported along the knot conormal in Section \ref{Sec:Classification}.
 In Sections \ref{Sec:Moduli} -- \ref{Sec:DerivedSheaves}, we study the moduli set of sheaves up to local systems, in both the abelian and derived settings.

-Section \ref{SectionAugs} discusses the relation among sheaves, augmentations and KCH representations.
+Section \ref{SectionAugs} establishes the correspondence between simple sheaves and augmentations.
 In Section \ref{Sec:Augs}, we review the definition of the augmentation, and then define a map which sends a simple sheaf to an augmentation.
 In Section \ref{Sec:KCHAug}, we show that the map from KCH representations to augmentations is compatible with our earlier definition, when the sheaf emerges from a KCH representation.
 In Section \ref{Sec:UniKCHAug}, we study thoroughly the interplay between the unipotent KCH representations and augmentations.
-In Section \ref{Sec:UniKCHAug}, we establish the sheaf-augmentation correspondence, which is the second main theorem of the paper.
+In Section \ref{Sec:SheafAug}, we establish the sheaf-augmentation correspondence, which is the second main theorem of the paper.
 The final Section \ref{Sec:AugPoly} is an application on augmentation polynomials.

 \begin{notation} Throughout the paper, we fix the following notations. \begin{itemize} \item Let $X = S^3$ or $\bbR^3$. \item Let $K\subset X$ be an oriented knot.
 We do not discuss links. \item Let $i:K \rightarrow X$ be the closed embedding of the knot.
 Let $j: X\setminus K\rightarrow X$ be the open embedding of the knot complement.